percyliang/sempre/TUTORIAL.md

 # SEMPRE: Semantic Parsing with Execution

-In this tutorial, we will provide a brief tour of SEMPRE by constructing a semantic parser to understand a toy subset of natural language.
+In this tutorial, we will provide a brief tour of SEMPRE.
+This tutorial is very much about the mechanics of the system, not about the linguistics or semantic parsing from a research point of view (for those, see the recommended readings at the end of this document).

+We will construct a semantic parser to understand a toy subset of natural language.
 Concretely, the system will have the following behavior:

 - Input: *What is three plus four?*
 - Output: 7